MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 │ Ctrl │     │ Alt  │    Space     ┋Space┋     Space    │  Fn  │     │ Win  │
 └──────┘-----└──────┴──────────────┴─────┴──────────────┴──────┘-----└──────┘
 ```
-_Colemak-DH, Backspace is where Capslock normally is, but if using_
+_Colemak-DHk, Backspace is where Capslock normally is, but if using_
 _a 1.25U Enter and 1.5U Backspace, it can be in the top-right too._
 _If using split Space, all will be space, so change that too for your own map._